logo

 If pasture cover is very low, aim to keep it above 2100 kg DM/ha and no lower than 2000 kg DM/ha.

-This will require holding cows to a set area and moving them off to prevent widespread plugging.
+This will require holding cows to a set area and moving them off to prevent widespread pugging.

 It is easier to hold dry cows on a tight pasture rotation length than lactating cows so slow the rotation as quickly as possible.
 Speeding up the round (offering cows a larger area) can result in less pasture being available next round.
 If you increase the area offered, be prepared to feed more supplements next round.